 - Poor air conditioning performance

-The receiver or dryer is found on vehicles with a thermal expansion valve.
-It’s the safety net responsible for trapping all harmful debris, moisture and liquids from reaching the compressor and other vital A/C parts.
+The receiver/drier is found on vehicles with a thermal expansion valve.
+It’s the safety net responsible for helping trap and prevent harmful debris and moisture from reaching the compressor and other vital A/C parts.
 The receiver/drier should be replaced anytime the A/C system is opened for repair or if a technician determines moisture or debris has damaged your receiver/dryer performance.

 - Poor air conditioner performance